 (More on those in a moment.)

-When Facebook started targeting clickbait content last year, they would look for both of these things at the same time.
+When the Facebook clickbait algorithm started targeting clickbait on Facebook, they would look for both of these things at the same time.
 Now, however, they look for them separately – which means they can be a lot more accurate.

 Think of it like a word search.